 What is a SafeZone?

-A SafeZone or a safe space is a place where all people feel welcome and safe.
+A safe zone or a safe space is a place where all people feel safe, welcome and included.
 It may be a room, a car, or an entire college campus.
-The Gay Alliance SafeZone program aims to increase the awareness, knowledge, and skills for individuals and address the challenges that exist when one wants to advocate for their LGBTQ peers, family members, friends and co-workers.
-Creating SafeZones or safe spaces is a proactive step that schools, agencies and corporations can take to create welcoming, inclusive spaces so that all people are empowered to reach their full potential.
+The Gay Alliance SafeZone program aims to increase the awareness, knowledge, and skills for individuals and address the challenges that exist when one wants to advocate for their LGBTQ peers, family members, friends, coworkers and for themselves.
+Creating safe zones or safe spaces is a proactive step that schools, agencies and corporations can take to create welcoming, inclusive spaces so that all people are empowered to reach their full potential.

 In Our Schools:

 For LGBTQ students, faculty and staff the school environment poses numerous threats and obstacles.
 Hateful language, physical and emotional harassment and the threat of physical violence are a reality for many LGBTQ people.
 The Gay Lesbian and Straight Education Network’s (GLSEN’s) 2013 survey of 7,898 students (ages 13-21) from all 50 states, found the following results.

 - 74% of LGBTQ students experienced harassment at school in the past year.

 - More than half of LGBTQ students felt unsafe because of their sexual orientation.